-Stephen Covey wrote a book called The Divine Center before he wrote The 7 Habits of Highly Effective People.
-I believe in that idea of a Divine Center, from out of which effective habits and the Character Ethic manifests The Good.
+Stephen Covey wrote a book called The Divine Center before he wrote his popular book The 7 Habits of Highly Effective People.
+I believe in that idea of a Divine Center, from out of which effective habits and the Character Ethic manifests the Good.
 So I begin with that.
-That is the start of my "faith" in something Divine.
+That is the start of my "faith" or trust in something I can call Divine.

-Note that the word faith in the New Testament, in the original Greek, meant something more like trust: wherein faith was trusting (or having a reasonable expectation) that God would do what he promised if you followed his ethical guidelines; it meant having hope and trusting in a certain future outcome based on past experiences of trusting God's way of say Radical Hospitality.
-In other words, faith is simply trusting that your allegiant loyalty in abiding by the ethics of God puts you in harmony with the Divine, which results in your prosperity (as emphasized in the Old Testament) and your resurrection and immortality (according to the New Testament).
+Note that the word faith in the New Testament, in the original Greek, meant something more like trust: wherein faith was trusting (or having a reasonable expectation) that God (or the Source Power) would do what God promised if you followed his ethical guidelines; it meant having hope and trusting in a certain future outcome based on past experiences of trusting God's way, like the way of Radical Hospitality.
+In other words, faith is simply trusting that your allegiant loyalty to God, and abiding by the ethics of God, puts you in harmony with the Divine; which results in your prosperity (as emphasized in the Old Testament) and your resurrection and immortality (according to the New Testament).

-I drew the following diagram below depicting how my "faith/trust" is in the Divine Center, or belief in the Good Operating Dimension, and how that belief ripples outward to other beliefs:
+I drew the following diagram below which illustrates how I have "faith/trust" in the Divine Center, that is I believe in the Good Operating Dimension; and how that inner core belief in my diagram is overlayed with additional layers of supportive ideas and concepts grounded in reason and evidence from other great thinkers:

-The outer layers of the diagram represent my experiences.
+The outer layers of my diagram above represent my study of the case for religion by experts as well as my own experiences.
 So I begin in the center with my belief in G.O.D.
 (The Good Operating Dimension) and

 The Divine Center as discussed in Stephen Covey's book by that title.
-I then move to the next circle which is: I believe there was a real experience (a "Christ-experience") in the first century that produced what Paul calls the "fruit of the spirit."
+I then move to the next circle which is that I believe there was a real experience (a "Christ-experience") in the first century that produced what Paul calls the "fruit of the spirit."
 I think that even non-Christian anthropologists would admit that there was some kind of profound experience going on with the first Christians.
-Even if one were to naturalize it as a product of neurology, psychology and sociology, you would still have to admit that there was a genuine and real experience, a profound emotional and social phenomenon that occured.
-I have experienced it myself at different times in my life, this "Christ-experience."
+Even if one were to naturalize it as a product of neurology, psychology and/or sociology, you would still have to admit that there was a genuine and real experience, i.e. a profound emotional and social phenomenon that occured.
+I have experienced this type of transcendent experience once or twice myself at different times in my life.
+Whether one calls these experiences an encounter with God or a "Christ-experience," is not as important to me as the fact that there seems to be a universal transcendent experience shared by many people cross culturally.
 I first experienced it as a child attending church and listening to the parables of Jesus.
 I have experienced this feeling of deep interconnectedness and unity within the body of Christ-followers, a real synergetic feeling of warmth and serenity and ethical "hiving."
-So I believe the first century Christians were having real experiences that did in fact motivate them to produce The Good all around them.
-So I believe in the Christ-experience and the goodness it generates.
+So I believe the first century Christians were having real experiences that did in fact motivate them to produce the Good all around them.
+So I believe in the "Christ experience" and the real quantifiable goodness it generates.

 The next circle out in my diagram above, is my firm belief in a metaphysical or objective Good and Evil, and/or Right and Wrong.
-I believe this because even when I went through my atheistic phase, I could never erase my deep down, core belief in Right and Wrong.
-I very much believe in the LDS phrase, "Choose the Right."
+I believe this because even when I went through my atheistic phase, I could never erase my deeply held core belief in Right and Wrong.
+In fact, it took me a while to realize that often when I was criticizing religion those actually using the Christian concept of Eric and wrong to do so.
+As Glen Scrivener argues in his book The Air We Breathe, we recognize that which is crooked by way of the straight line which he uses as a metaphor for the moral good in contrast to the wrong.
+I very much believe in the LDS phrase, "Choose the Right" because I recognize the objectively "bad" results of the crooked paths that I see as clearly Wrong.

-In the next Outer Circle of my diagram I mention Victor Frankl's will to meaning.
+In the next Outer Layer of the Circles of my diagram I mention Victor Frankl's will to meaning.
 It took me some time to realize that Viktor Frankl was correct, that one of the driving forces in humans is to find meaning and purpose for their life.
-This drive to me is some evidence for the existence of the Divine.
+This drive for meaning, in my mind, is supportive evidence for the existence of the Divine.

-What the scholarly works of the author's above did for me is help me realize that I could appreciate the New Testament more by not constantly asking myself, is this story or event literally true; and instead asking myself what was the author's intent as a literary artist in telling the story or using this metaphor?
 I began to realize that there was a powerful social phenomenon taking place in the early Jesus Communities.
 It was quite common in the pagan world to describe a divine being or god as a capricious jerk, for example the god Zeus was a rapist.
 So in my view, the Gospel authors were experiencing a Divine Reality driving them to retell the spiritual stories of their culture in newer and better ways.
-So that the gods and heroes were not to be made in the image of capricious jerks (as was common in much of paganism), but instead God was Love and manifests Goodness.
-In other words, from a psychological perspective, they were inspired to create images of God based on the the kind of persons we today have grown to value as a noble hero and charitable benefactor.
+So that the gods and heroes were not to be made in the image of capricious jerks (as was common in much of paganism), but instead they took as their template their conceptualization of a God of Love that manifests through embodied Goodness.
+In other words, from a psychological perspective, they were inspired to create images or portraits of God in human form (Jesus) based on the the ideal of the kind of person we today have grown to value as the archetypal noble hero, charitable giver, fatherly figure, caring healer, defender of the bullied, the wise teacher or older brother, and/or kind benefactor, etc.

-Parables like the Prodigal Son (and the father in the parable) provided metaphors for what God is like.
-At that time, when gods like Zeus were capricious and unforgiving, this new imagery for the Divine was quite radical and revolutionary.
+Parables like the Prodigal Son (specifically the father in that parable) provided new metaphors for what God is like, which began to change the consciousness of those who heard it which affected real change in the world.
+Prior to that, more often than not, other gods like Zeus were capricious and unforgiving; so this new imagery for the Divine was quite radical and revolutionary and shifted the moral consciousness of the West, as Tom Holland explains in his book Dominion.
 The fact that this took place in human history is kind of like the Cambrian explosion in biology.
 This could have happened naturally of course but the fact that it did happen does leave room for at least the plausibility of divine intervention in my mind.

 Part of what drove this moral trajectory toward the idea of civility -- and belief in everyone having inalienable rights we enjoy today as Americans -- is this early Christian belief in the soul.
 I believe in the soul, if not for any other reason than it is practically useful to do so.
 But more than that, something beyond my rational faculties leads me to simply intuit the idea that we have a soul.
 When I first began questioning religion and spiritualty, I remember watching the 1991 movie Mindwalk, about a scientist, politician, and poet in conversation.
 The scientist, named Sonia, presents her atheist position along with an organic appeal to "systems theory" and everything being interconnected in nature; but yet she still remains reductionistic (though not mechanistic).
 Meaning she is against treating nature like a "mechanical clock" and things being more mysterious and interdependent; yet she still reduces things down to component parts and systems like a mechanic taking apart an engine, so that it loses its mystery and splendor.